Zoster (herpes zoster)

 How

 For Shingrix, a 2-dose schedule is recommended, 2–6 months apart, for people who are immunocompetent.
 For people who are immunocompromised, 2 doses of Shingrix are recommended at an interval of 1–2 months.
-Shingrix is funded under the National Immunisation Program (NIP) for all adults aged ≥65 years, Aboriginal and Torres Strait Islander people aged ≥50 years and selected groups aged ≥18 years with severe immunocompromise.
+Shingrix is funded under the National Immunisation Program (NIP) for all adults aged ≥65 years, Aboriginal and Torres Strait Islander people aged ≥50 years and selected groups aged ≥18 years with moderate or severe immunocompromise.

 Why